Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 # We can check the effectiveness of an algorithm by choosing an open dataset.
 At first, it's really important to visualize your dataset in proper way.

 # At first, we should import relevant libraries for our analysis.
+Pandas is for analysis and modelling, Numpy and Matplotlib for scientific computing..

 ```python
 import pandas as pd